Features

 --add-dir -

-Ctrl+E(name, repos, roles, MCP servers) without losing running sessions - Soft-deleted projects and sessions can be restored via Admin session or MCP API
+Ctrl+E(roles, MCP servers, skills) - Soft-deleted projects and sessions can be restored via Admin session or MCP API

 - Built-in Admin project (pinned at index 0) provides conversational Thurbox management via MCP